dinesh-auti/dineshauti.in/content/til/250602-cap-theorem-eric-a-brewer/index.md

  Understanding the CAP theorem has been a game changer for me while reading papers on large scale distributed systems like Amazon Dynamo and Google File Systems.
 The more I learn to apply it and see how it is being applied makes it feel more natural like the laws of physics.

+In the world of distributed systems, **partition tolerance** is a given.
+So really the choice is between availability and consistency.
+In terms of a database, this means that you can either have a system that is always available (even if it means serving stale data) or one that ensures strong consistency (but may not always be available).

  More about [Prof. Eric A. Brewer](https://people.eecs.berkeley.edu/~brewer/bio.html)